Amol: Population

+At the time of the 2006 National Census, the city's population was 197,470 in 551,183 households.
+The following census in 2011 counted 219,915 people in 67,182 households.
+The 2016 census measured the population of the city as 237,528 people in 78,597 households.

 Geography

-The city has Mediterranean climate with very hot summers and cool and humid winters.
-Maximum rainfall is usually in the month of December and minimum in the month of July.

 Amol is located on the banks of the Haraz River (26 25'N 52 21'E) at an altitude of 76 m above the sea.
 It is about 18 km from the Caspian Sea and about 10 km from the northern Alborz mountains.
 It is 180 km from the Iranian capital, Tehran, with a picturesque drive through Haraz Road.
-Sari the capital of Mazandaran is 70 km east of Amol.
+Sari, the capital of Mazandaran, is 70 km east of Amol.
 Mount Damavand (5610 m), the highest peak in the Middle East, is located south of Amol.
 Amol, with its elevated landscape and valleys, has dense forests.
-Its tall hills overlook the plains and stretch out till the high slopes of the Mount Damavand.
+Its tall hills overlook the plains and stretch out to the high slopes of the Mount Damavand.
 The majestic and deep rocky valleys, rivers, numerous springs, elevated waterfalls, colorful vegetation, a variety of wild life, thermal springs, summer quarters, and rural settlements are some of the special factors which can prove attractive.
+The city has Mediterranean climate with very hot summers and cool and humid winters.
+Maximum rainfall is usually in the month of December and minimum in the month of July.

 Ecology

-Amol has it lot of dense forests and pastures.
+Amol has several dense forests and pastures.

-The ecology of Tabaristan region had been an impediment to provide a regularly communicative path and Haraz path is one of the oldest ones that had communicated the north of Iran to the central plateau in different periods.
-This study attempts to deal with archaeological data of this communicative path in Sasanian period and at the beginning of Islam.
-A descriptive-analytical method and scaling archeological investigation in region has been used in the study. the vegetation of the region can be divided into forest and grassland.
+The ecology of Tabaristan region had been an impediment to providing a regularly communicative path, and the Haraz path is one of the oldest ones that joined the north of Iran to the central plateau in different periods.
+A study attempts to deal with archaeological data of this communicative path in the Sasanian era and at the beginning of Islam.
+A descriptive-analytical method and scaling archeological investigation in the region have been used in the study.
+The vegetation of the region can be divided into forest and grassland.